Current / coming soon:

 He's also recently worked on music and sound design for films forming part of the promotional package for the rebranding of Gatwick airport.

-Radio: Jon's most recently worked with Sparklab Productions on The Ballad of the Burning Boy, a new drama by Lavinia Murray for Radio 3's The Wire slot.
-He also worked with Sparklab on their acclaimed adaptation by Peter Flannery of Robert Pirsig's cult 70's classic Zen And The Art of Motorcycle Maintenance for BBC Radio 4's Saturday Drama slot (now available in the BBC shop).
-Other recent radio work includes music and sound design for Pink Mist by Owen Sheers and Erebus, Jo Shapcott's poetic retelling of the doomed 19th-century Franklin expedition to the Arctic, both for Radio 4.
+Radio: Jon's just finished sound design, music and mixing for Amah In The Bathtub, about the dark side of life in the British expat community in 60s Singapore.
+He also recently created the music / sound-score for Radio 4's adaption of Adam Foulds' narrative poem The Broken Word , about the 1963 Mau-Mau uprising in Kenya.
+Other recent radio work includes Peter Flannery's adaptation of Robert Pirsig's cult 70's classic Zen And The Art of Motorcycle Maintenance for BBC Radio 4's Saturday Drama slot (now available in the BBC shop), music and sound design for Pink Mist by Owen Sheers and Erebus, Jo Shapcott's poetic retelling of the doomed 19th-century Franklin expedition to the Arctic, both for Radio 4.

 He also created the music / sound score for Laurels and Donkeys, by former Poet Laureate Andrew Motion which formed a key part of Radio 4's 2012 Armistice Day broadcasts.
 Other recent radio includes music for Radio 4 Extra's serialisations of H P Lovecraft's The Shadow Over Innsmouth and At The Mountains of Madness (now available as an audiobook and download from Ladbroke Radio).